 Planning Note: Substitute snacks as needed to travel in cars and to fit the budget.
 If possible, have the substitute snack match the shape or number of the original, so the Fraction Record sheet still makes sense.
-For example, substituting something rectangular, like a breakfast bar, for the string cheese, or substituting a package of six cheese cracker sandwiches for the 6 pieces of beef jerky.
+For example, substituting something rectangular, like a breakfast bar, for the string cheese, or substituting a package with 6 cheese cracker sandwiches for the 6 pieces of beef jerky.

-The Math Matters Summer School curriculum suggested the following snacks:
+Summer School Note: The original Math Matters Summer School curriculum suggested the following snacks: